 The Cleveland Mock Trial Competition gives Cleveland high school students a chance to prepare their best legal arguments for an exciting day of competition with their peers each year in the spring.
 Coached by volunteer attorneys and law students, the teams take turns representing the prosecution and defense in a criminal appeal involving topics that give them the opportunity both to hone their legal skills and to learn more about important issues facing teens today.
-In years past the topics have included charges of driving while texting, bullying, misdemeanor child endangerment, and criminal stalking.
-This year's case explored the hot-button issue of hazing in school groups and clubs.
+In years past the topics have included charges of hazing, driving while texting, bullying, misdemeanor child endangerment, and criminal stalking.
+This year's case explores the complicated issue of student encounters with law enforcement officials.

-The 2014 Competition took place at the Justice Center on Friday, May 2 (Law Day 2014).
+The 2015 Competition will take place at the Justice Center on Friday, April 24 (in connection with Law Day 2015 on May 1).
 In addition to honoring the winning teams, each year the Cleveland Municipal Court awards four paid internships to outstanding attorneys, witnesses, and writers.
 The internships provide a unique opportunity for exceptional students to gain experience and learn about our legal system.

 Congratulations to the more than 400 students, teachers, and volunteers who participated in the 2014 Cleveland Mock Trial Competition!
 The CMBA extends special thanks to the more than 75 volunteers who served as legal advisors and judicial panelists, as well as the Cleveland Municipal Court for all its help and support that make the competition possible.

 For a brief video highlighting last year's competition produced by the Cleveland Municipal Court, please click here.